Ambisinisterr/NFI-PM-Dashboard/README.md

 ```
 =SORT(M1:S30,S1:S30,0)
 ```
+Similar code was used to filter Owner Op and Company Tractors.

-### Display Dashboard
+### 3) Display Dashboard
-Show the filtered and sorted ifnormation on the Dashboard Sheet.
+Show the filtered and sorted information on the Dashboard Sheet.
 Use conditional formatting to ensure the page is easy to read and looks professional.

 The following function will display all filtered and sorted trailer numbers, PM percent and trailer type filtering out blank rows.
 ```